Policies and regulations enabling innovation and access to essential health technologies

 Policies, laws and regulations have a direct impact on innovation and access to essential health technologies.
 National, regional and global policies, laws and regulations can be designed and implemented to promote policy coherence and enhance both research and development and access to essential vaccines, medicines, diagnostics and other health technologies.

 “Governments should strengthen national level policy and institutional coherence between trade and intellectual property, the right to health and public health objectives by establishing national interministerial bodies to coordinate laws, policies and practices that may impact on health technology innovation and access.”
-Source: Report of the United Nations Secretary-General’s High-Level Panel On Access To Medicines, United Nations, 2016
+Source: Report of the United Nations Secretary-General’s High-Level Panel on Access To Medicines, United Nations, 2016

 UNDP helped countries build the capacities to drive the reforms needed to improve access to health technologies.
-In South Africa, UNDP has supported work included in the country National Strategic Plan on the pursuit of the law reform recommendations to enable the right to essential and lifesaving medicines.
-UNDP, among other activities, has supported a study on policy options available to South Africa through reform of three interrelated areas of law affecting access to essential medicines: patent, competition and medicines law.
+In South Africa, UNDP has supported work included in the country National Strategic Plan on the pursuit of the law reform recommendations to enable the right to essential and life-saving medicines.
+UNDP, among other activities, has supported a study on policy options available to South Africa through reform of three interrelated areas of law affecting access to essential medicines: patent; competition; and medicines law.

 Through partnerships such as the Access and Delivery Partnership and the Global Health Innovative Technology (GHIT) Fund, UNDP supports both research and development and access to new health technologies for malaria, tuberculosis and other neglected diseases in developing countries.
-UNDP specifically support building of national capacities for enabling legal, policy and regulatory frameworks for the introduction of new health products for these diseases.
+UNDP specifically supports building of national capacities for enabling legal, policy and regulatory frameworks for the introduction of new health products for these diseases.

 UNDP networks of expertise include policies, laws and regulations relevant for ministers of health, medicine and other health technologies’ regulators, competition and intellectual property authorities and other relevant authorities and stakeholders.